TMJ Therapy – Gilbert, AZ

 Our occlusal adjustment procedure removes small anatomical interferences that prevent your jaw from closing and coming together properly.
 These can be an issue as simple as an uneven filling or an injury that occurred that affects how your jaw closes.
 We’ll place a piece of thin paper between your teeth and ask you to bite on it.
 It will let us know where the interference is occurring along your arch of teeth, allowing us to correct it.

 Occlusal splints are custom-made dental appliances that are molded to fit the upper and lower arches of your teeth.
 They’re worn at night and act to shift your jaw into its proper position to gradually fix your bite and reduce TMJ pain.
 They also prevent nightly grinding and clenching that can damage your teeth and put even more stress on your jaw joints.
-To learn more about how we craft our occlusal splints, contact our office today!
+To learn more about how we craft our occlusal splints, contact our dental office today!